vishalw-iitk/Widerface_Yolov5/Readme.md

 ## <div align="center"> Pipeline </div>
 ***
+Every pipeline run, you will get the summary of the model performance in the form of well analysed plots in the plot_metrics folder.

 <details open>
 <summary>Arranging Repo </summary>
 Arranging the repo is integrated into the pipeline.
+You can always attempt to get all the results with the latest ultralytics repository changes If the recent version of the ultralytics repository is not compatible with dts repository codes, then we can skip cloning and use the older version of ultralytics repo.

 ```python
 '''args